Mutual Information Minimization for Side-Channel Attack Resistance via Optimal Noise Injection: System Model and Background

 where the power of each intermediate component is denoted by $\mathbb{E}[X_i^2]=\mathsf{P}_i$.
-Both $Z^m$ and $N^m$ are modeled as Gaussian noise vectors.
-Specifically, we assume $Z_i \sim \mathcal{N}(0,\mathsf{Z}_i)$ and $N_i \sim \mathcal{N}(0,\mathsf{N}_i)$.
-Modeling physical noise as Gaussian is a common assumption.
-Furthermore, Gaussian artificial noise is theoretically justified: when the input is Gaussian, it minimizes the mutual information between the input and output \cite[Exercise 9.21]{Cover2006}.
-From a practical perspective, Gaussian modeling is widely adopted for artificial noise in side-channel countermeasures, as supported by prior work~\cite{Jin2022optimal, Gan2024classic, Guneysu2011generic}.
+Both noise vectors are modeled as Gaussian distributions; specifically, $Z_i \sim \mathcal{N}(0,\mathsf{Z}_i)$ and $N_i \sim \mathcal{N}(0,\mathsf{N}_i)$ for $i = 1, \ldots, m$.
+The use of Gaussian noise is theoretically justified as it minimizes the mutual information between the input and output when the input is Gaussian \cite[Exercise 9.21]{Cover2006}.
+From a practical perspective, modeling noise as Gaussian is widely adopted, particularly for artificial noise in countermeasures against power side-channel attacks, as demonstrated in studies such as~\cite{Jin2022optimal, Gan2024classic, Guneysu2011generic}.